jidongxiao/CSCI1200-DataStructures/labs/05_vectors/README.md

 *estimate: TBD*

 Add a print member function to Vec to aid in debugging.
-(Note, neither remove_matching_elements nor print are not part of the STL standard for vector).
-You should print the current information stored in the variables m_alloc, m_size, and m_data.
+(Note, neither remove_matching_elements nor print are part of the STL standard for vector).
+You should print the current information stored in the variables capacity, m_size, and m_data.
 Use the print function to confirm your remove_matching_elements function is debugged.
 Also, write a test case that calls push_back many, many times (hint, use a for loop!) and observe how infrequently re-allocation of the m_data array is necessary.
 To verify your code does not contain memory errors or memory leaks, use Valgrind and/or Dr. Memory on